dankimio/dankimio.github.io/_posts/2014-07-08-latex-cyrillic.md

 title: Cyrillic fonts in LaTeX
 ---

-If you want to install TeX on your Mac you can do either by downloading the full TeX Live distribution (2.4 Gb) or getting a smaller BasicTeX (95 Mb), which is 24 times smaller.
-BasicTeX is a subset of TeX Live and supports most standard TeX typesetting functions.
-But cyrillic fonts aren't included, but it's easy to install them.
+If you want to install TeX on your Mac you can do it either by downloading a full TeX Live distribution (2.4 Gb) or by getting BasicTeX (95 Mb), which is 24 times smaller.
+BasicTeX is a subset of TeX Live and supports standard TeX typesetting functions.
+Cyrillic fonts aren't included, but it's easy to install them.

 To view all installed collections use the following command: `$ tlmgr info collections`.